thriveweb/cordner/content/posts/2020-11-04-watch-out-for-ato-impersonation-scams.md

 * March 2020 SMS scam – tax refund notification
 * February 2020 SMS scam – 8% bonus for people affected by natural disasters

 The ATO is strongly encouraging anyone who receive a message from the ATO asking for personal information, to phone them on 1800 008 540 to ensure it is legitimate.
-If you believe you have received a fraudulent request, you should report it by sending an email to [reportemailfraud@ato.gov.au](reportemailfraud@ato.gov.au).
+If you believe you have received a fraudulent request, you should report it by sending an email to reportemailfraud@ato.gov.au.

-You can also review the following page for a summary of how to spot a scam and how to report it: <https://www.ato.gov.au/General/Online-services/Identity-security/Verify-or-report-a-scam/?=QC53447_Link1>
+You can also [click here](https://www.ato.gov.au/General/Online-services/Identity-security/Verify-or-report-a-scam/?=QC53447_Link1) for a summary of how to spot a scam and how to report it.
 Remember to stay vigilant and know who you are corresponding with.

 _Cordner Advisory - Your Business Advisory, Accounting & Tax Specialists.
 Catering for clients all across Australia, from the golden beaches of the Gold Coast and Sunshine Coast to the capital cities such as Brisbane, Sydney and Melbourne_